How to Deploy a Symfony Application

 If you get a “class not found” error during this step, you may need to

-export SYMFONY_ENV=prod before running this command so that
+using Symfony Flex) before running this command so

 post-install-cmd scripts run in the